-- A student who has lost financial aid eligibility may be reinstated after the student has taken classes to meet the minimum requirements of an overall and TCL GPA of 2.0 and a cumulative completion rate of 67% of all credit hours being evaluated.
-Title IV funding will not be provided until the student has met the minimum requirements of an overall GPA and TCL GPA of 2.0 GPA and a cumulative completion rate of 67% - All classes including those taken at other institutions will be taken into consideration for reinstatement purposes. - A student must be able to complete his or her degree or certificate within the 150% timeframe. - It is the student's responsibility to notify the Office of Student Financial Aid office when this condition has been met. - Students who exhaust the 150% timeframe and have failed to meet the 2.0 GPA requirement cannot be reinstated for financial aid at the Technical College of the Lowcountry.
+- A student who has lost financial aid eligibility may be reinstated; upon approval of an appeals, or after the student has taken classes to meet - the minimum requirements of an overall and TCL GPA of 2.0 and a cumulative completion rate of 67% of all credit hours being evaluated.
+Title IV funding will not be provided until the student has met the minimum requirements of an overall GPA and TCL GPA of 2.0 GPA and a cumulative completion rate of 67%. - All classes including those taken at other institutions will be taken into consideration for reinstatement purposes. - A student must be able to complete his or her degree or certificate within the 150% timeframe. - It is the student's responsibility to notify the Financial Aid office when this condition has been met. - Students who exhaust the 150% timeframe and have failed to meet the 2.0 GPA requirement cannot be reinstated for financial aid at the Technical College of the Lowcountry. - For more information about the appeal process and to access the form, visit the Financial Aid website, or visit the office to speak with a Financial Aid Representative.